Dancing on Ice star drops out days before 2024 series begins

-One of the professional figure skaters on Dancing on Ice has dropped out of the 2024 competition, days before the season premiere.
+One of the professional figure skaters on Dancing on Ice quit the 2024 competition days before the new series premiere.

 Tippy Packard, who joined the competition in 2022, was paired with former Olympian ski jumper Eddie the Eagle for this year’s edition of the hit ITV show.